Frequently Asked Questions

 This will be determined by the Planning Process - specifically soil type, trees, drains and then building size.

-Foundations for your home - a log home is a much lighter structure than more traditional building types and can save you money but it is important that you use the right foundations for your build - a geotechnical study is a good way to assess your type of foundation.
+Foundations for your home - a log home is a much lighter structure than more traditional building types and can save you money with less spoil removal and shallower foundations.

 Once you have finalised your design then you can share the plans we provide you with to allow your favoured services companies to bring their services into position in readiness for your foundations to be laid.